 Use a Question Bank.

-Question banks are a proven source of help to board-takers.
-The most helpful question banks will have a format similar to the actual exam and detailed explanations of the answers and why the incorrect choices are wrong.
+Question banks are a proven source of help to test takers.
+The most helpful Internal Medicine question banks will have a format similar to the actual exam and detailed explanations of the answers and why the incorrect choices are wrong.

 As an addition to personal study time and question banks, it can be very helpful to take a review course.
 Top review courses are usually focused and packed with information on topics within the scope of internal medicine.